Your first deployment

 https://<cid>.ipfs.aleph.sh/) that, when clicked, renders your site - The Verify on-chain disclosure (closed by default in the deployment row) shows the chain of Aleph messages that produced the live state

-Subsequent pushes to your repo's main branch redeploy automatically.
+Subsequent pushes to your repo's production branch redeploy automatically.
 No further configuration needed.